 Nepeta (otherwise known as catmint) and lavender are two beautiful perennials that sport breathtaking purple blooms.
 Position in a sunny spot by your front or back door and you'll be welcomed not only by their sumptuous sight but also by the pleasing fragrance they release into the air.

 Lavender works equally well positioned along a pathway, bringing joy to anyone passing by.
-Take a look at our guide on how to plant a lavender hedge to get started.
+Our guide on how to plant a lavender hedge will help you to get started.

 3. Add stepping stones across water

-A pond can make a stunning focal point for a sensory garden, and we love the sleek edges of this one above.
-It provides a striking contrast against the surrounding beds that are filled with vivid Alchemilla mollis and purple Salvias.
+A pond can make a stunning focal point for your sensory garden ideas, and we love the sleek edges of this one above.
+It provides a striking contrast against the surrounding beds that are filled with vivid Alchemilla mollis and purple salvias.

 Meanwhile, stepping stones encourage mindfulness, allowing visitors to slow their pace and consider their journey across the water more carefully.

 Roses on a nearby pergola will add to the sensory impact further – providing a fragrance that is well-loved by any gardener.
-If you love a rose as much as we do, take a look at our guide on how to prune roses to keep them in tip-top condition.
+If you love a rose as much as we do, our guide on how to prune roses will come in handy to keep them in tip-top condition.

 Even a small terrace, patio, or courtyard can be turned into a soothing oasis, as demonstrated here by Tom Howard Garden Design.

 Many sensory features have been incorporated to provide an immersive and stunning environment.
 For one, the living wall adds a breathtaking backdrop, rich with textural foliage.
 Water peacefully trickles nearby, due to the contemporary water feature.
-Alliums provide a pop of colour and will welcome the buzz of visiting bumblebees.
+And alliums provide a pop of color and will welcome the buzz of visiting bumblebees.

 You could also use hardy herbs such as thyme, or even dwarf chamomile, to add a scented element to the scene.

-Pathways are crucial for getting from A to B, but they can provide a sensory experience, too.
-This design incorporates an element of tactility, as passers-by can reach out and feel the soft stems of ornamental grasses, planted en masse either side.
+The most successful garden path ideas don't simply create a way to get from A to B, they can provide a sensory experience, too.
+This design incorporates an element of tactility, as passers-by can reach out and feel the soft stems of ornamental grasses planted en masse either side.

 Small trees overhead add a forest-like feel, and help to screen the building behind.
 Allow the path to gently wind through your plot to add a sense of discovery and intrigue.

-Even steps can have a sensory boost with the help of some glorious rose bushes planted either side.
-For everyone knows that these blooms are beautiful to see and to smell, and their silky petals have an irresistible softness.
-If you'd like to plant some of your own, our advice on how to plant bare root roses is a good place to start.
+Even steps can be given a sensory boost with the help of some glorious rose bushes planted either side.
+Everyone knows that these blooms are beautiful to see and to smell, and their silky petals have an irresistible softness.
+If you'd like to plant some of your own, our advice on how to grow roses is a good place to start.

 Can you spot the lavender planted up the steps, too?
 It'll only enhance the sweet summer fragrance further.